HOW TO LOSE BELLY FAT?

 You’re not just going to work your rectus abdominis.
 You’re going to strengthen your core muscles by training your entire abdominal area in the correct order.

-How often should you train your abs?
+How often should you train your core muscles?

 I believe in up to daily ab training for no more than ten minutes at a time.
 In fact, I have several 6 minute ab workouts on my YouTube channel that you can follow, or you check out my Six Pack Promise app that generates short effective ab workouts for you.
 All of these workouts follow my 6 Pack Progression to teach you the right way to order your ab exercises for maximum effectiveness.